Canola Oil vs Coconut oil - Which is healthier?

 A case has been presented where a 66-year-old man with type 2 diabetes managed with insulin developed recurrent hypoglycemia due to coconut oil supplementation.
 However, this case was not a controlled experimental trial, and the primary source of data was the patient’s report.
 A review of the literature showed that coconut oil might positively affect blood sugar control, but more studies are required to confirm this (31).

-In one study, animals have been fed a high calorie, fat, cholesterol, and fructose diet rich in coconut oil and developed obesity but had normal blood glucose levels and decreased markers of inflammation (32).
+In one study, animals were fed a high-calorie, fat, cholesterol, and fructose diet rich in coconut oil and developed obesity but had normal blood glucose levels and decreased markers of inflammation (32).

 Cancer